nextstrain/ncov/docs/remote_inputs.md

 **Our intention is to make GenBank intermediate files open and available for everyone to use, and to keep these files up-to-date.**
 The paths for specific files are the same under each endpoint, e.g. `https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz`, `s3://nextstrain-data/files/ncov/open/metadata.tsv.gz`, and `gs://nextstrain-data/files/ncov/open/metadata.tsv.gz` all exist.
 See below for a list of files that exist.
+If you're running workflows on AWS or GCP compute that fetch this data, please use the S3 or GS URLS.
+Otherwise, please use the https://data.nextstrain.org URLs.

 ## All available genomes and metadata
 Entire metadata & sequences data is uploaded from the `ncov-ingest` workflows for each of the `gisaid` and `open` sources: